 - 4 ounces dark chocolate finely chopped (chips are also fine)

-Pour off all but approximately 1 tablespoon of the grease from the pot and discard.
+- Pour off all but approximately 1 tablespoon of the grease from the pot and discard (or save as a fat for future cooking).

-Use a hand blender or food processor to puree the jam until you reach a smooth texture that still has some bacon bits remaining.
-You don't want a puree.
+- Use a hand blender or food processor to puree the jam until you reach a smooth texture that still has some bacon bits remaining.
+You don't want a puree, but you do want something spreadable.

-When the jam reaches room temperature, refrigerate it for a few hours.
+- When the jam cools to room temperature, refrigerate it for a few hours.